akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "The game is shy," he repeated, his voice a low rumble.
 "Or perhaps my knights have grown fat and lazy on my peace."

-“Peace is a rare gift, my lord,” Matilda said softly, leaning closer.
+Matilda smiled politely.
+“Peace is a rare gift, my lord,” she said softly, stepping closer.
 “It is the very thing you won in the County of Anjou back in February.
 Remember the betrothal promise for our young William?
 It cost you no blood, only a signature.”

 Henry grunted, his fingers drumming on the oak.
 “If it holds.
 A promise is only as strong as the sword behind it.”

-“And yet, you pressed the French King at Gisors such that he yielded the west lands to you,” she countered.
+“And yet, you pressed the French King at Gisors, such that he yielded the west lands to you,” she countered.
 “Brittany—our rugged sentinel—it is yours in all but name now, and your daughter sits there as Duchess.
 It is a solid shield for our borders overseas.”

 She watched his jaw relax.
 He liked the map she was drawing.